 The Act allows [Agency name] to refuse access, either fully or partially, to certain documents or information.
-Examples of documents that may not be accessed include: cabinet documents; some internal working documents; law enforcement documents; documents covered by legal professional privilege, such as legal advice; personal information about other people; and information provided to [Agency name] in-confidence.
+Examples of documents that may not be accessed include cabinet documents; some internal working documents; law enforcement documents; documents covered by legal professional privilege, such as legal advice; personal information about other people; and information provided to [Agency name] in-confidence.

-The Act was amended on 1 September 2017 to reduce the Freedom of Information (FOI) processing time for requests received from 45 to 30 days.
+Under the Act the Freedom of Information (FOI) processing time for requests received is 30 days.
 However, when external consultation is required under ss29, 29A, 31, 31A, 33, 34 or 35, the processing time automatically reverts to 45 days.
 Processing time may also be extended by periods of 30 days, in consultation with the applicant.
 With the applicant's agreement this may occur any number of times.
 However, obtaining an applicant's agreement for an extension cannot occur after the expiry of the timeframe for deciding a request.